MicrosoftDocs/microsoft-365-docs/microsoft-365/frontline/flw-wellbeing-engagement.md

 #### Empower your workers to share feedback

-Creating channels for your frontline workers to share feedback helps these teams feel engaged and like their voices matter.
-Additionally, getting feedback from these teams can provide insights into how your organization can improve processes.
+Creating channels for your frontline workers to share feedback helps your teams feel engaged and like their voices matter.
+Additionally, getting feedback from your teams can provide insights into how your organization can improve processes.

 - **On the dashboard**: Use a [web link card](/viva/connections/create-dashboard#add-a-web-link-card) to make it easy to link to feedback channels such as [Microsoft Forms](https://support.microsoft.com/office/create-a-form-with-microsoft-forms-4ffb64cc-7d5d-402f-b82e-b1d49418fd9d) and [Viva Engage communities](https://support.microsoft.com/office/join-and-create-a-community-in-yammer-56aaf591-1fbc-4160-ba26-0c4723c23fd6).
 You can also [integrate third-party solutions into the dashboard](https://cloudpartners.transform.microsoft.com/resources/viva-app-integration).